sparkflows/sparkflows-docs/docs/installation/security/security-session.rst

 Fire Insights enables you to secure the http session.
 By Default it runs on both http & https.

-Below are steps to disable http session
+Steps to disable HTTP Session
 -------------------
+Below are the steps to disable http session:

 Go to ``fire-x.y.z/conf/application.properties`` and set the below configurations: